► All new third-gen Qashqai driven

 Spec and prices

-The Qashqai range kicks off with the £23,535 Visia trim,which has all the key safety features you’d need in a family crossover; adaptive cruise, rear cross traffic alert are all present, as is blind spot intervention, traffic sign recognition and parking sensors.
+The Qashqai range kicks off with the £24,555 Visia trim, which has all the key safety features you’d need in a family crossover; adaptive cruise and rear cross traffic alert are all present, as is blind spot intervention, traffic sign recognition and parking sensors.

-A special launch edition model, dubbed the Premiere Edition, costs £29,275.
-Made in limited numbers, they come equipped with 18-inch wheels, panoramic glass roof, and a two-tone colour scheme.
+A special launch edition model, dubbed the Premiere Edition, was available at launch in 2021 and cost £29,275.
+No longer on sale, they came equipped with 18-inch wheels, panoramic glass roof, and a two-tone colour scheme.

-The Qashqai Tekna trim rises to £30,845 and adds features such as a powered tailgate, the Qashqai's first Head-Up Display whose big display you can customise, wireless charger and ProPilot Lev system – as well as heated seats and a heated steering wheel for extra comfort.
+The Qashqai Tekna trim rises to £31,865 and adds features such as a powered tailgate, the Qashqai’s first Head-Up Display, wireless charger and ProPilot Lev system – as well as heated seats and a heated steering wheel for extra comfort.

 Despite the onslaught of more than 20 C-segment crossover rivals, the Qashqai Mk2 was the class best-seller.
 This slicker, thoughtfully engineered, handsome and more rewarding to drive version has the capabilities to stay there.

 View Nissan Qashqai lease deals